Strasmore Research

 ORDER BY min(dte)

-Same-day contracts were the largest bucket on the tape: 23.52 million contracts, or 38.8% of the session's 60.64 million total — ahead of the 18.6% that traded more than a month from expiry.
-The quietest bucket sits right next door: contracts with exactly one day left drew 4.5% of volume.
-Short-dated activity concentrates into the expiry session itself, not the day before it.
+Same-day contracts were the largest bucket: 23.52 million, 38.8% of the session's 60.64 million total, ahead of the 18.6% that traded more than a month from expiry.
+The quietest bucket sits next door: contracts with one day left drew 4.5%.
+Short-dated activity concentrates into the expiry session itself, not the day before.

 QueryJune 2026: whole-month options volume and its same-day-expiry share